 A speeding vehicle means that the driver has less time to recognize a pedestrian on the road and take action to avoid them.
 Furthermore, the impact will likely be greater if the pedestrian is struck.
 Drivers should slow down in urban areas where pedestrians are likely to be walking and carefully survey the sides of the road for anyone who might step out in front of the vehicle.

 Driving Under the Influence

-Traffic violations, such as drivers running a red light or stop sign, making a wrong turn, failing to use a turn signal, overly aggressive lane changes, and other reckless actions on the road can easily lead to a pedestrian accident.
-For example, a negligent driver that runs a red light may strike a pedestrian, causing serious injuries or even death.
+Traffic violations, such as drivers running a red light or stop sign, making a wrong turn, failing to use a turn signal, overly aggressive lane changes and other reckless actions on the road can easily lead to a pedestrian accident.
+For example, a negligent driver who runs a red light may strike a pedestrian, causing serious injuries or even death.

 Jaywalking refers to crossing a road outside of a marked or unmarked crosswalk.
 Outside of pedestrian crosswalks, it is up to the pedestrian to yield to the driver.
 Jaywalking is by far the most common cause of pedestrian accidents.
 If you are jaywalking and get injured in a pedestrian accident, you may be entitled to reduced compensation or none at all.

 Poor lighting can also play a significant role in contributing to or causing pedestrian accidents.
 Fog, rain, and poorly lit streets can impair visibility and make it harder for both motorists and pedestrians to see each other.